pndurette/gh-pages-url-shortener-action/README.md

 └── index.md
 ```

-The GitHub Pages-hosted directory will look like:
+And the GitHub Pages-hosted directory will look like:

 ```
 .